 Try the avocado toast—house-made bread spread with fresh guacamole, thinly sliced radish and topped with a dash of Jacobsen Sea Salt.

 Or warm up with their smoked oyster chowder made with local oysters and filled with an herby broth.
 The meals can be hearty pleasing the avid hiker or light, like a freshly made Cobb salad.
 Enjoy classic cocktails, Washington wines and rotating taps of local beers.
-The pub is open 11:30 a.m. to 9 p.m.
+The pub is open from 11:30 a.m. to 9 p.m.
 Sunday through Thursday and 11 a.m. to 11 p.m.
 Friday and Saturday.

 When you go, be sure and check out the Adrift Cranberry Liqueur using local Starvation Cranberry Farms organic berries.
 Their cranberry juice can be put in bubbles or a glass of sparkling water for a tart, fresh taste.